Indonesia Long-Stay Visa Options for Foreigners: KITAS, Remote Worker, Second Home and Residency Explained

 The KITAP (Kartu Izin Tinggal Tetap) is valid for five years and renewable.
 It removes the need for annual KITAS renewals.
 KITAP holders replace their SKTT with a KTP Orang Asing (foreigner's national identity card) from Disdukcapil.

 Eligibility timelines differ by category.
-Under Immigration Law No. 6/2011 (as amended by the Job Creation Law):
+Under Immigration Law No. 6 of 2011, as amended (most recently by Law No. 63 of 2024):

 Some practitioner sources report that retirees may need four years in practice, and that work KITAS holders must have held the same position with the same company.
 Confirm the current KITAP requirements for your specific KITAS category with Ditjen Imigrasi, as application handling can differ from the statutory minimum.